Student Technology Access Fees

 Purchase process for TAF Projects.
 Click here

-Specifications for Master Classrooms If you need an estimate to renovate a space or construct a master classroom, please
+Classrooms Specifications If you need an estimate to renovate a space or construct a master classroom, send

 Link to the list of software available through MTSU site licenses.
 Most Microsoft projects are available through MTSU's select agreement.
 Please contact ITD for additional information.